Photo © coco/Adobestock

 According to the 2025 Axiom Gardening Outlook Study, the heat of the explosion in gardening may be cooling.

-The survey, which recruited respondents from a panel of 70 million Americans under 60 years old, showed that fewer people in 2024 were spending more time in their garden compared to 2023, citing time as the top barrier.
+The survey — which recruited respondents randomly from a panel of 70 million Americans who own a home and purchased garden plants last year — showed that fewer people in 2024 were spending more time in their garden compared to 2023, citing time as the top barrier.
 It’s one of a handful of findings in the report indicating a slowdown.

 However, there remains one cohort that continues to thrive in the garden: Gen Z.